Fujifilm GFX100RF Review

 The Less Than Exciting

-While some photographers will love the aspect ratio dial and digital crop function, I will put this in my category of what I am less excited about.
+While some photographers will love the aspect ratio dial and digital crop function, I will put these in my category of what I am less excited about.
 I find the implementation nearly flawless with an easy-to-reach dial, but I am not sure I would use it much.

 Autofocus